Crypto Bank Reconciliation: Subledger to General Ledger (2026)

 Crypto Bank Reconciliation: Subledger to General Ledger

-A blockchain is not a bank statement and a wallet is not a general ledger — but most crypto finance teams try to treat them that way and then fight the close every month.
-This guide is the subledger-to-GL model: why the GL alone fails for crypto, what breaks reconciliation, and the control that makes it work.
+This is the pillar of crypto reconciliation: the subledger-to-general-ledger model that every other reconciliation question (cross-chain transfers, multisig treasuries, gas, staking) sits on top of.
+A blockchain is not a bank statement and a wallet is not a general ledger, yet most finance teams treat them that way and then fight the close every month.
+The pages below cover why the GL alone fails for crypto, the two-sided control that fixes it, and the breaks that recur at volume.

-- The fix is a subledger between chain and GL — full detail beneath, summarised journal entries posted up.
+- The fix is a subledger between chain and GL: full detail beneath, summarised journal entries posted up.

 - This is the operational core behind multi-chain reconciliation and the crypto FEC.